KyloJorgensen/pathfinder-character-creator/README.md

-# pathfinder-character-creator
+# Pathfinder Character Creator

 # H1 SUMMARY
 This app was made to be a place to make Pathfinder RPG Characters.
 A user needs to signup or login to an account.
 Then that user can create, delete, and characters.
 Each Character has many fields similar to the Pathfinder Character Sheet.

 # H1 Demo
 	https://pathfinder-character-creator.herokuapp.com/